quangladn/doS/document.md

   token = "";
 }
 ```
-If keyword have front parameter then
+If keyword have front parameter:
 ```
 else if (token == "<keyword>")
 {